Skip to article frontmatterSkip to article content

 We are now ready to define a genetic algorithm that searches the space of cellular automata for interesting behavior.

-A simple choice is the variance of the number of live vs dead cells, in order to encourage discovery of CA that produce long-lived structures.
+A simple choice of fitness function is the variance of the number of live vs dead cells after many steps, in order to encourage discovery of CA that produce long-lived structures.
+Calculating the fitness function for a given ruleset thus requires initializing a CA with a random initial state, simulating it for a fixed number of steps, and then calculating the final, scalar variance of the final state.

-We’ve made some modifications to encourage activity, but you can try changing the fitness function to see what happens.
+We can also make some modifications to the fitness function to encourage activity, but you can try changing the fitness function to see what happens.

 def fitness(trajectory):